ssuzuki323/bar-chart/README.md

 ![fig-12.PNG](fig-12.PNG)

-# Apply these steps to a new data set:
+# Apply these steps to a new dataset:

-Included in this repository is a second data set, `pollution.csv`, that comes from the [Global Health Observatory data repository](http://apps.who.int/gho/data/view.main.SDGAIRBOD392v?lang=en).
+Included in this repository is a second dataset, `pollution.csv`, that comes from the [Global Health Observatory data repository](http://apps.who.int/gho/data/view.main.SDGAIRBOD392v?lang=en).
 This data represents the ambient and household air pollution attributable death rate by country in 2016 (per 100,000 population, age-standardized).

-For full credit on this assignment, you will need to apply the steps in this tutorial to the pollution data set.
+For full credit on this assignment, you will need to apply the steps in this tutorial to the pollution dataset.
 This tutorial will get you most of the way there, but there is some additional work required.
-The pollution data set is not so simple, and requires some transformation - you cannot just swap the file loaded into the `d3.csv()` function (though that is a definite first step).
+The pollution dataset is not so simple, and requires some transformation - you cannot just swap the file loaded into the `d3.csv()` function (though that is a definite first step).
 For full credit on this assignment, you will need to do the following:

-1. [22.5%] Load the pollution.csv data set.
-You will need to swap it for the previous cereals data set in the file loader.
+1. [22.5%] Load the pollution.csv dataset.
+You will need to swap it for the previous cereals dataset in the file loader.
 1. [22.5%] Create a bar for each record.
-There are far more records in this data set than in the cereals: one for each combination of a country and a disease.
+There are far more records in this dataset than in the cereals: one for each combination of a country and a disease.
 You will need to manipulate the size of the SVG elements, custom scales, and bar sizes significantly to produce a legible image.
 The height of the bar should be based on the mortality attribute for both sexes.
 1. [22.5%] Update the colors.
 Instead of ranging from white to black, update the bar color ranges so that they range from white to dark blue.
 As with the tutorial, highlight the top 20% of values (instead of the top 10%) in red.
 1. [22.5%] Update the labels.
 The labels should consist of a combination of the country name and disease.
 You will likely have to manipulate the spacing of all elements in order to accommodate these components.
 1. [10%] Nest and Rollup.
 Currently, each combination of country & disease is a separate record.
 However, using [nest and rollup](http://bl.ocks.org/phoebebright/raw/3176159/) we can transform the data to be a little more manageable.
 Using nest, we can specify a `key`, such as country, and manipulate the loaded data so that we get a separate array for each country.
 This will be an array containing a separate record for each disease.
 Then, using `rollup`, we can sum the values for each of the diseases so that we obtain a single mortality value for each country by sex.
 This reduces the number of bars that we are trying to create significantly.
 I recommend attempting this in a separate SVG rather than undoing all of your work for the previous steps.
 You should rollup the data so that each bar represents the total number of mortality cases for each country, for both sexes, across all diseases.